All surgeries are by appointment during the following times:

 You can now book appointments on line via the link at the top of this page; if you currently request your repeat prescriptions on line you can use the same log in details.
 For new patients, before using this service you must obtain your personal registration details from reception; click here to find out how to sign up for this service.

 If you think that your problem will take longer than the routine 10 minutes with a doctor (15 minutes with a nurse) to discuss, or you have several unrelated problems, please let the receptionist know so that a longer appointment may be made.
 Try to see the same doctor to follow-up on a particular problem.
 If the doctor asks you to come back, please make the follow up appointment before leaving the practice to ensure you are seen in the time scale advised, it is not appropriate to use emergency appointments for follow ups.

 *Please note, we currently only have a limited number of appointments available online for patients wanting to book an appointment with a GP.
 Please bear with us while we arrange for more appointments to be available.*

 Choice of Doctor

-You will be registered with the practice and are free to consult any doctor in the practice, although you may need to book some time in advance to see a specific doctor at a time convenient to you.
-However, as a general rule, we would encourage you to get to know and see one doctor, especially if you have an ongoing medical condition or need a follow-up of some tests or a referral which might have been instigated by a particular doctor.
+You will be registered with the practice.
+As a general rule, we would encourage you to get to know and see one doctor which would be your registered doctor (except under exceptional circumstances), especially if you have an ongoing medical condition or need a follow-up of some tests or a referral which might have been instigated by a particular doctor.
 Seeing several different doctors about the same problem can potentially lead to a delay in diagnosis and instigation of the appropriate treatment.